data-bomb/Silica/README.md

 - Install: Copy the `Si_CommManagement.dll` into your `Silica\Mods` directory
 - Bans are stored in the `Silica\UserData\commander_bans.json` file
 - Testing Status: Commanders need to push T to re-select Commamder but their spot is being reserved by the server.
 Additional troubleshooting needed to make it a seemless promotion to commander.

+### Logging (Si_Logging)
+Generates a log file in the Half-Life Log Standard format and replicates the log details to the server console.
+- Install: Copy the `Si_Logging.dll` into your `Silica\Mods` directory
+- Logs are stored in the `Silica\UserData\logs\` directory with filenames in the format `LyyyyMMdd.log`
+- Testing Status: Several bugs need to be addressed that prevent some current log entries from succeeding.

 ### GamePriority (https://github.com/MintLily/GamePriority/releases)
 Can automatically change the priority of the game executable upon launch